 With MMS, you can send subscribers texts with branded images.
 You can show a product, your logo, an ad, a coupon, a graphic design, etc. Using an image or GIF can help your message stand out as well as make it feel more human.

 You will not always want to include an image.
 Text-only messages are more direct and better for messages where you want to go straight to the point or the message is time-sensitive.
 For instance, with a transactional message, your goal is to keep the user updated about the status of their order/delivery, which doesn’t require an accompanying image or GIF.
+We recommend crafting your content first and then adding an image or GIF.
+This way, so you can make sure the media enhances your message.

 Difference: Character Limit